egrosdou01/personal-blog/blog/2024-07-15-welcome/cilium-eks-sveltos.md

 ## Step 2: Register Cluster with Sveltos

-Once we have access to the cluster, it is time to proceed with the Sveltos registration.
-As this is a cloud cluster, we need to ensure Sveltos has the right permissions to perform the Kubernetes deployments and add-ons.
+Once we have access to the cluster, it is time to proceed with the Sveltos cluster registration.
+As this is a cloud Kubernetes cluster, we need to ensure Sveltos has the **right set of permissions** to perform the Kubernetes deployments and add-ons.
 To do that, we will utilise `sveltosctl` and generate a new kubeconfig file.

 ### Generate Sveltos kubeconfig